How To Host A Successful Show On KCAA Radio

 (5) At the end of your program, make sure to thank your guests, your listeners and any callers.
 Then, summarize the program.
 In other words, tell them what you told them.

-Most people listen to a radio program on the run; a few minutes at a time.
+Most people listen to radio programs on the run; a few minutes at a time.
 Others use it for background entertainment.
 Those who really listen and concentrate on a program for an extended length of time are the MINORITY of your audience.
 That minority of listeners will download your podcast to listen or watch your show for the full hour, so mention podcasts frequently and how your audience can download shows free of charge from the KCAA website.
-Also, from time to time, mention all the online services where your show can be found, so listeners can find you on demand.
+Also, from time to time, mention all the online services where your show can be found, so listeners or viewers can find you on demand.

 Keep in mind that your audience is under the same pressures you face each day.
-Your radio program may only be a momentary distraction so take full advantage of every moment you are on the air.
+Your radio program may be a momentary distraction so take full advantage of every moment you are on the air.
 Radio audiences are measured by “AQH”, the number of people who listen during an average quarter hour and by “cume”, the cumulative number of people who listen at some time during the week.

 It is essential to prepare your program in advance.
 Commit to spending three minutes of preparation time for every one minute you spend on the air.
 Rehearse the show in your mind.
 Try out your program ideas on friends and family and ask for their candid responses and suggestions.